Plaçage: Free people of color

 By 1788, 1,500 Creole women of color and black women were being maintained by white men.
 Certain customs had evolved.
 It was common for a wealthy, married Creole to live primarily outside New Orleans on his plantation with his white family.
 He often kept a second address in the city to use for entertaining and socializing among the white elite.
 He had built or bought a house for his placée and their children.
 She and her children were part of the society of Creoles of color.
 The white world might not recognize the placée as a wife legally and socially, but she was recognized as such among the Creoles of color.
 Some of the women acquired slaves and plantations.
-Particularly during the Spanish colonial era, a woman might be listed as owning slaves; these were sometimes relatives whom she intended to free after earning enough money to buy their freedom.
+Particularly during the Spanish colonial era, a woman might be listed as owning slaves, who were sometimes relatives whom she intended to free after she had earned enough money to buy their freedom.

 While in New Orleans (or other cities), the man would cohabit with the placée as an official "boarder" at her Creole cottage or house.
-Many were located near Rampart Street in New Orleans—once the demarcation line or wall between the city and the frontier.
+Many were located near Rampart Street in New Orleans, once the demarcation line or wall between the city and the frontier.
 Other popular neighborhoods for Creoles of color were the Faubourg Marigny and Tremé.
 If the man was not married, he might keep a separate residence, preferably next door or in the same or next block as his placée.
 He often took part in and arranged for the upbringing and education of their children.

-For a time both boys and girls were educated in France, as there were no schools in New Orleans for mixed-race children.
-As supporting such a plaçage arrangement(s) ran into thousands of dollars per year, it was limited to the wealthy.
+For a time, both boys and girls were educated in France, as there were no schools in New Orleans for mixed-race children.
+As supporting such a plaçage arrangement ran into thousands of dollars per year, it was limited to the wealthy.